yinhao-ai/MemoNest/README.md

-# 📔 MemoNest – An efficient and lightweight personal memo tool
+# 📔 Memovyn – An efficient and lightweight personal memo tool

-**MemoNest** is a simple, beautiful and easy-to-use desktop memo application designed to help users quickly record ideas, tasks and reminders.
+**Memovyn** is a simple, beautiful and easy-to-use desktop memo application designed to help users quickly record ideas, tasks and reminders.

 ---